gvwilson/sensibleadventures/shapers/shapers.md

 > her total is only 8,
 > so she has failed.

-People often write "3d+X" or "3d-X" to mean
+We often write "3d+X" or "3d-X" to mean
 "three dice plus or minus X",
 so the roll above would be written "3d-3".